isabellauhw/selt_r/README.md

 The task was implemented on Pavolvia (https://pavlovia.org/) and written mainly in JavaScript (with jsPsych plug-ins).
 The easiest way to implement it is to clone this GitHub directory to Pavolvia, but you can also use it on other platforms that support JavaScript and jsPsych.

 ## Overview
-The SELT-R is a behavioral task designed to assess social evaluation learning.
+The SELT-R is a behavioural task designed to assess social evaluation learning.
 Participants learn, through trial-based feedback, whether a persona (the “ratee”) is liked or disliked by another persona (the “rater”) using personality-related word pairings (e.g., caring vs uncaring).
 The task explores both self-referential and other-referential conditions.

 ## Compared to the original SELT: